New England Football League

-The New England Football League (NEFL) is a semi-professional american football league based in Salisbury, Massachusetts and owned by Thomas Torrisi.
-It is the largest semi-professional league in New England.
+The New England Football League (NEFL) is a semi-professional American football league based in Salisbury, Massachusetts, and is a Non-profit Corporation founded by Thomas Torrisi.
+It is the largest semi-professional league in New England, and has been one of the biggest leagues in the United States.
 The NEFL was founded in 1994 and was also known as the Greater Lawrence Men's Football League.
-In 2022, it comprises 11 teams, down from a recent high of 32, with about 2,000 players.
+In 2025, the league added a number of new teams expanding back to its historic 3 level format.

-Since 2022, the NEFL has had single-A, and AA Conferences, with annual promotion and relegation among Conferences based on game results, so that the best teams work their way toward the AA level.
+From 2013-2019, the NEFL has had single-A, AA Conferences, and AAA Conferences, with annual promotion and relegation among Conferences based on game results, so that the best teams work their way toward the higher levels.
+From 2021-2023 the league featured A and AA.
+In 2025 the league returned to its multi-level format with the addition of a number of new teams, featuring A, AA, and AAA conferences.
+In 2026 the league expects to add several more teams to the existing conferences, as well as adding a spring conference, which would play a shorter schedule prior to the traditional NEFL season kickoff.

 The league provides competitive football for adult players.
 It is a "working man's league", as most players have regular jobs during the week.
 Teams practice on weeknights and play virtually all games on weekends.
-Players are not paid for their participation, but they often pay $200 to be on the team's roster.
+Players are not paid for their participation, but they often pay up to $200 to be on the team's roster.
 The league runs from July through September, followed by single-elimination championship tournaments within each Conference.
-Each team can dress up to 55 players.
+Each team can dress up to 65 players.